Fast Evaluation of Derivatives of Green's Functions Using Recurrences: Conclusion

 \section{Conclusion}

 We have presented an efficient approach for evaluating high-order derivatives of Green's functions using a hybrid numerical-symbolic algorithm.
-We provide error bounds for our overall algorithm for derivative evaluation.
-We support these error bounds with empirical results for the Helmholtz, Laplace, and Biharmonic PDE's in 2D.
+We provide error analysis for our overall algorithm for derivative evaluation.
+We support our error analysis with empirical results for the Helmholtz, Laplace, and Biharmonic PDE in 2D, with the error behavior in 3D expected to behave analogously.

-We then introduce a new rotation-based method for target-specific QBX evaluation in the Cartesian setting that attains dramatically lower cost than existing symbolic approaches.
-On top of this rotation-based speedup, recurrences significantly reduce the asymptotic cost of computing expansions.
-In the case of Helmholtz, this asymptotic speed up applies even for low-order derivatives.
-Finally, we have established and validated an error model for these recurrences, implying they will add little to no error when integrated into QBX.
-This claim is supported by results in the case of the Laplace PDE in 2D.
+We have further introduced a new rotation-based method for target-specific QBX evaluation in the Cartesian setting that attains dramatically lower cost than existing symbolic approaches that composes cleanly with the recurrence scheme.
+Through the combination of both schemes, a significant reduction in the computational cost of QBX is attained.
+Finally, we find that these improvements, when incorporated into QBX, contribute little to no error.

-Extensions of this work of immediate interest include the availability of recurrences for Green's functions with relaxed symmetry assumptions as well as their numerical properties.
+Extensions of this work of immediate interest include the availability of recurrences for Green's functions with relaxed symmetry assumptions as well as the numerical properties of such recurrences.

-\section{Numerical Experiments Supporting Assumptions 1--4}
+\section{Numerical Experiments Supporting Assumptions \ref{ass:deriv-growth-odd}--\ref{ass:deriv-growth-cubed-odd-even}}

-We design the following numerical experiment to support Assumptions 1--4.
-We plot a heat map of the expression for Laplace/Helmholtz PDE in 2D:
+We design the following numerical experiment to support Assumptions \ref{ass:deriv-growth-odd}--\ref{ass:deriv-growth-cubed-odd-even}.
+We plot a heat map (with $x_1$ and $x_2$ coordinates shown logarithmically) of the expression for Laplace/Helmholtz PDE in 2D:

-when $c = 5$ and the expression
+when $\mu = 5$ and the expression

-when $d = 6$.
+when $\nu = 6$.
 We plot a heat map of the expression for Biharmonic PDE in 2D:

-when $c = 5$ and the expression
+when $\mu = 5$ and the expression